gavinbc/gavinbc.github.io/index.markdown

     {%- include logo.svg -%}
     {%- include logo.svg -%}
 </div>
 <p>I'm a web developer building hand crafted websites on the shores of the <a href="https://en.wikipedia.org/wiki/Salish_Sea">Salish Sea</a>.
-In my spare time I like to try ridiculous things like building house(s) and fixing sailboats.
 If you have a web project you'd like to talk about, please visit me over at <a href="https://squadcar.ca">Squadcar Web & Creative</a>, otherwise feel free to shoot me an <a href="mailto:hello@gavincoulson.ca">email.</a></p>